JuliaMath/Cubature.jl/README.md

 The latest development version of Cubature is avalable from
 <https://github.com/stevengj/Cubature.jl>.
 If you want to switch to
-this after installing the package, `cd ~/.julia/Cubature` and `git pull git://github.com/stevengj/Cubature.jl master`.
+this after installing the package, do `Pkg.checkout("Cubature")`.
+A pure-Julia implementation of similar functionality can be found in the [HCubature package](https://github.com/stevengj/HCubature.jl).

 ## h-adaptive versus p-adaptive integration